Recreational Electronic Reporting At-a-Glance

 Electronic reporting is a method of data collection that uses smartphones, tablets, computers, and other technologies to record, send, and store recreational fishing data.

 In some cases, electronic reporting allows samplers to use tablets instead of paper and pencil to record and submit data collected in the field.
 In others, electronic reporting allows anglers and for-hire operators to record and submit data through a website or mobile application.
-When an "opt-in," or non-mandatory, website or mobile application is used to collect data from anglers, a statistically valid probability-based sampling survey must be used to validate self-reported data, monitor the extent of reporting, and correct for missing or misfiled electronic reports.
+If an "opt-in," or non-mandatory, website or mobile application is being used to collect catch and effort data from anglers, it must be paired with a carefully designed, statistically valid, and independent probability-based sample survey to produce valid estimates of recreational catch.

 In 2013, NOAA Fisheries adopted its Policy on Electronic Technologies and Fishery-Dependent Data Collection to encourage the consideration of electronic technologies to complement or improve fishery-dependent data collection programs.
 Since 2013, the Marine Recreational Information Program (MRIP) has supported more than a dozen studies related to electronic reporting.
 In 2016, we published an Electronic Reporting Procedural Directive (PDF, 5 pages) that affirmed our commitment to working with partners to develop sound electronic reporting tools.
 This directive also outlined our priorities for expanding the use of electronic reporting, from exploring the utility of angler reporting applications to determining how electronic technologies can support logbook reporting in the for-hire sector and data collection by samplers in the field.